The Impact

 Parks & Greenspace

-The Stitch will create 14 acres of new parks in Downtown.
+The Stitch will create up to 17 acres of new parks in Downtown.

 Today, Downtown only has 7 acres of parkland per 1,000 residents, a metric below Project Greenspace’s goal of 10 acres of parkland per 1,000 residents.
 The construction of the Stitch will significantly increase Downtown’s total green space through the introduction of a 14-acre park with thoughtfully designed and programmed active and passive spaces.
 The green space is expected to improve mental and physical health outcomes, particularly for marginalized and underserved populations.